numbnut/sddf/README.md

 * Run sbt eclipse
 * Open eclipse and import the example project
 * Run the example class

-For any further information read my thesis.
-I will include the link as soon as it is published.

 # License
 SddF is licensed under the GPLv3.